Now welcoming patients with Canadian Dental Care Plan (CDCP) coverage!

 Following the completion of reconstructive oral surgery by an oral and maxillofacial surgeon, the oral cavity (teeth and gums) must be rehabilitated and lost teeth and gums replaced so you can speak, eat, and swallow normally again.

-Our oral and maxillofacial surgeon at Cornerstone Dental Group - Dr Rex Hawthorne and Associates is uniquely qualified to provide comprehensive surgical care, guiding you through every stage of treatment, including:
+Our oral and maxillofacial surgeon at Cornerstone Dental Group is uniquely qualified to provide comprehensive surgical care, guiding you through every stage of treatment, including:

 • Ablative resection